Melodeon Hall

-Melodeon Hall is a historic meeting hall and theatre building located at Rushville, Rush County, Indiana.
+Melodeon Hall is a historic meeting hall and theatre building located at Rushville, Indiana.
 It was built in 1872, and is a two-story, Late Victorian style brick building.
 The Melodeon Hall is located on the second floor and measures 58 feet wide by 42 feet long.
 The lower-level houses three shops.

 It was listed on the National Register of Historic Places in 1982.
 It is located in the Rushville Commercial Historic District.